Survey Junkie Review

 So now that we’ve covered the nitty-gritty, are you ready to get started with Survey Junkie?

-01. To start, just visit Survey Junkie’s website and enter your info.
+01. To start, just visit Survey Junkie’s website and enter your information.

-You’ll be sharing basic information, like your email address, name, address, zip code, gender, and date of birth.
+You’ll be sharing basic information, like your email address, name, address, phone number, ZIP code, gender, and date of birth.

-And one convenient thing is that you don’t have to verify your email before getting into your account (although eventually, you will have to verify it).
+And one convenient thing is that you don’t have to verify your email before getting into your account (although eventually, you will have to verify it, especially before you receive customer support or get a payout).

 02. Familiarize yourself with the dashboard.